-I have been working at INESCTEC since 2014, where I am integrated in CAP | Center for Applied Photonics.
+I have been working at INESCTEC since 2014, where I am integrated at the Center for Applied Photonics.

 As a Chemist, I have extensive background and experience in synthesis, characterization and (on a long list of) various laboratorial techniques, including the determination of photophysical properties.
-My experience began in a more biochemical-focused area with health-related studies, with animal supplementation applications for produce improvement, and later with methods for valorization of primary industry by-products.
+My experience began in a more biochemical-focused area with health-related studies, with animal supplementation applications for produce improvement, and later on with methods for valorization of primary industry by-products.